BSc (hons 1) 1971 Monash University

 Aircrew and passengers are subject to cosmic rays which have a higher intensity at altitude than at the earth's surface.
 In the Southern hemisphere in the Australian sector, the proximity of the South Magnetic Pole means that cosmic ray intensity is higher than elsewhere around the world.
 This project aims to measure cosmic ray intensity during a number of southern hemisphere flights where data is non-existent, and to compare the data with predictive computer programs

 Leadership skills need to encompass a wide range of issues.
-These include communication, team building within the organisation, visionary strategy at corporate governance level, intelligent and analytical strategic and tactical decision making at operational level, and day-to-day operational efficiency.
-You should choose an environment that has a focus on combining leading research, world-class facilities, practical teaching and partnerships with major carriers to ensure you are ready to take on global opportunities within the sector.
+These include communication, team building within your organisation, visionary strategy at corporate governance level, intelligent and analytical strategic and tactical decision making at operational level, and day-to-day operational efficiency.
+You should choose an environment that has a focus on combining leading research, world-class facilities, practical teaching and partnerships with major organisations to ensure you are ready to take on global opportunities.

-Professor Middleton is the coordinator of the postgraduate Course AVIA5020 Research Project, which is offered as a final element of the Master of Aviation Management.
+Professor Middleton no longer teaches, but in the past was the coordinator of the postgraduate Course AVIA5020 Research Project, which is offered as a final element of the Master of Aviation Management.
+In earlier times he has taught a range of courses including aeronautical knowledge, safety, meteorology, coastal oceanography and mathematical methods

 Formerly: Head of School of Aviation.